 - Measure (to manage) your culture.
 Common KPIs include employee engagement scores, attraction and retention measures, and success rates of new hires.

 - Rethink how managers are selected and groomed.
-CHROs and their C-suite colleagues should assess the efficacy of management training programs.
+CHROs and their C-suite colleagues should assess the efficacy of management training programmes.